ruizhengu/Test-Translation/README.md

 * The driver (written in Node.js) ensures the communication between the Espresso server and Appium.
 * The server part (written in Kotlin and Java) is running on the device under test and **transforms REST API calls into low-level Espresso commands**.

+## Idea

+* No matter what kind of locator each action is using, we should always translate it by a strategy that can maximise the quality of test code (e.g. fewer test LOCs, lesser execution time).